 Building Renovations and Recycling

-For the last twelve years, all major building renovations and new construction have received LEED accreditation from the US Green Building Council.
-Additionally, all mechanical and electrical systems were upgraded to reduce the use of electricity and natural gas.
-Valves were replaced on plumbing fixtures in restrooms with water-reducing controls.
+For the last thirteen years, all major building renovations and new construction received LEED accreditation from the US Green Building Council.
+Additionally, all mechanical and electrical systems are upgraded to reduce the use of electricity and natural gas.

 Campus Garden